 We moreover engage that when we remove from this place we will, as soon as possible, unite with some other church where we can carry out the spirit of this covenant and the principles of God's word."

 Church is in lower case so what institutional church qualifies as a church?
 How about the Mormon Church or the Catholic Church or even the Church of Scientology?
-Can I join Calvary Chapel or EFree or must I stay a Baptist forever to keep this covenant?
+Can I join Calvary Chapel or Efree or must I stay a Baptist forever to keep this covenant?
 If I agree to this covenant apparently I have to keep this covenant for life.

 O.K., I had a little fun with this document that is suppose to be serious and was written to foster accountability and commitment.
 But do we really need church covenants that few can keep, or oaths to God that we will break and lead us into self condemnation.
 After all, we already have the Ten Commandments to live by and last I heard only one man actually kept them all.
-So why do churches think that having people recite or sign covenants actually make people keep them?
-After all, agreeing to covenants like this already makes most of them hypocrites.
+So why do churches think that having people recite or sign covenants actually makes people keep them?
+After all, agreeing to covenants like this already makes the vast majority of them hypocrites.

 Back to Don's theology page